 Silicone granulomas can form in the dermis when trauma causes the capsule around a silicone implant to rupture.
 Larger nodules, ulcers and sclerosis may slowly develop, months to years after the injury.
 Distant nodules can also form due to the leakage of silicone into dependent sites.

 Subcutaneous liquid silicone injections may also result in cutaneous nodules and indurated or ulcerated plaques.

-Paraffin injection for breast or penile implants can lead to firm, non-tender, nodules, indurated and ulcerated plaques, and abscesses at the site of injection.
+Paraffin injection for breast or penile implants can lead to a firm, non-tender, nodule, an indurated and ulcerated plaque, and an abscess at the site of injection.
 This reaction is known as sclerosing lipogranuloma or oleogranuloma.